grantschulte/erp-seed/README.md

-# ERM Seed
+# ERP Seed

-An auth seed with Express, Redis, and MongoDB.
+An auth seed with Express, Redis, and Sequelize for Postgres.